 The N950 does a pretty fine job with your music, too.
 Performance isn’t nearly as eloquent, natural, or beautiful as, say, our KEF LS50 Wireless speakers — which top out at a few hundred dollars more — but you’re bound to make some serious compromises with a soundbar, especially one designed for cinematic playback first.
 What’s more, we found ourselves remarking aloud at how sweet and smooth instruments sounded at times, especially brass and strings.

 Simply put, Samsung’s new HW-N950 presents the easiest, must unobtrusive way we know of to land spectacular Dolby Atmos (and DTS:X) surround sound for your home theater.
+It’s among the best soundbars of 2019.

 Is there a better alternative?